-\abstract {Low-resolution spectrographs used to have difficulties to determine redshifts of galaxies at $z\approx1$ and $z\approx3$.
+\abstract {Low-resolution spectrographs used to have difficulties in determining redshifts of galaxies at $z\approx1$ and $z\approx3$.
 Spectral emission and absorption lines of magnesium and iron redshifted to $z\approx1$ fall close to hydrogen, silicon, and oxygen lines at $z\approx3$.
-Here, we demonstrate that, even with modern, integrated field unit spectrographs, this task remains challenging.
-Hamilton's object, a blue star-forming galaxy, gravitationally lensed into three multiple images by the galaxy cluster SDSS J223010.47-081017.8 is such a case.
-Using the Blue Keck Cosmic Web Imager, its redshift was determined as $z=0.82$, while its MOIRCS spectrum hinted at $z=3.201$.
-To resolve the ambiguity, we completely re-analyse the Blue KCWI spectra of all three multiple images including the star-forming region in the outskirts.
+Here, we demonstrate that even with modern, integrated field unit spectrographs, this task remains challenging.
+Hamilton's Object, a blue star-forming galaxy, gravitationally lensed into three multiple images by the galaxy cluster SDSS J223010.47-081017.8, is such a case.
+Using the Blue Keck Cosmic Web Imager (KCWI) its redshift was determined as $z=0.82$, while its MOIRCS spectrum hinted at $z=3.201$.
+To resolve the ambiguity, we completely reanalyse the Blue KCWI spectra of all three multiple images including the star-forming region in the outskirts.
 We employ a new data reduction pipeline, \texttt{PypeIt}, signal enhancement, and line fitting by \texttt{Python}-routines.
-The re-evaluation confirms the previous result based on 6 absorption features, $z=0.820 \pm 0.001$ and 4 emission features, $z=0.821 \pm 0.002$.
-The alternative $z=3.199\pm 0.003$, based on 6 absorption and 2 emission lines is a worse fit, also compared to other spectra.
-Moreover, we find the MOIRCS spectrum inconclusive: Observations cover two of three multiple images, with the slit for image~C only covering its central bulge; furthermore the pixel-to-wavelength calibration requires a nightsky-emission-line calibration due to a missing calibration arc lamp.
-New MOIRCS observations are needed to verify that Hamilton's object has the smallest separation \comm{in angular diameter distance} between lensing cluster and source galaxy among \comm{the} known cluster-scale strong lenses. } \keywords{Gravitational lensing: strong -- Galaxies: starburst -- Techniques: spectroscopic -- Galaxies: clusters: individual: SDSS J223010.47-081017.8}
+The reevaluation confirms the previous result based on six absorption features, $z=0.820 \pm 0.001$, and four emission features, $z=0.821 \pm 0.002$.
+The alternative $z=3.199\pm 0.003$, based on six absorption and two emission lines, is a worse fit, also compared to other spectra.
+Moreover, we find the MOIRCS spectrum inconclusive: observations cover two of three multiple images, with the slit for image~C only covering its central bulge; furthermore the pixel-to-wavelength calibration requires a nightsky emission-line calibration due to a missing calibration arc lamp.
+New MOIRCS observations are needed to verify that Hamilton's Object has the smallest separation \comm{in angular diameter distance} between lensing cluster and source galaxy among \comm{the} known cluster-scale strong lenses. } \keywords{Gravitational lensing: strong -- Galaxies: starburst -- Techniques: spectroscopic -- Galaxies: clusters: individual: SDSS J223010.47-081017.8}

 \nolinenumbers